markd315/GitTutorial/README.md

 This same strategy will work if you haven't pushed as well, but it's a lot of trouble to go through for not much purpose.

-Sometimes, it is good practice to rewrite history, especially by reducing the amount of commits to reflect individual units of work.
+Sometimes, it is good practice to rewrite local history, especially by reducing the amount of commits to reflect individual units of work.
 This is called a "squash", in which you combine several commits into one.

-This is a good way to make reversions disappear too: since we're already rewriting history.
+This is a good way to make reverts (described above) disappear too: since we're already rewriting history.
 If you do something in one commit and then undo it in another commit our log will still reflect both of those changes, but if we squash the work into one commit then both will disappear.

 There doesn't appear to be a single, industry-standard way to make a git squash from the command line and instead there are a couple techniques that will vary by situation.
 In a case where you want to rebase every commit since the target branch was created, I would use the [soft reset method](#soft-reset-squash).